microsoft/Kusto-Query-Language/doc/endofweekfunction.md

 ---
 title: endofweek() - Azure Data Explorer
-description: This article describes endofweek() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the endofweek() function to return a datetime representing the end of the week for the given date value. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
 # endofweek()